mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```
 The `contracts` array is then added to with the details of the contract, including the supplier and buyer information:
+> **Contracts Block**
+> The release for the Direct Call-Off has the following information in the cotnracts block.
 ```json
 {
   "contracts": [